dhruv-sirohi/Easy21/README.md

 This pattern is further consolidated after 1 million games, with a smooth trend emerging both across the states in which the player has different totals, as well as the states in which the dealer has different totals.

-Rules (from the Assignment handout):
+## Rules

+These rules can be found in the Easy21 Assignment Handout available at: https://www.davidsilver.uk/wp-content/uploads/2020/03/Easy21-Johannes.pdf

 The game is played with an infinite deck of cards (i.e. cards are sampled with replacement)